soramitsu/stakepad-subgraphs/docs/specification.md

 * Factory handler which index data from `staking factory contracts`

 ## Token Types
-Stakepad-subgraph index the data from ERC20 and ERC721 token standards that implement APIs on smart contracts side.
+Stakepad-subgraph fetches the token information from ERC20 and ERC721 token standards that implement APIs on smart contracts side.

 ## ERC20
 ERC20 is a token standard for Fungible tokens that is used in pools which indexed in the subgraph